prkedia81/football-league-management/README.md

 ## Bugs

-1. Middleware error while checking if user true or not in NextAuth (mongo db)
+1. Next Auth Fix
 2. Match Fixtures, venues, teams data consistency on every match, venue or team update
-3. Users can log into admin page,but REDIRECT ON SIGN UP AND SIGN IN not happening

-4. Re-schedule venue check -> 6 hours
-5. ONLY IN RESERVE BENCH (Not Played)
+3. ONLY IN RESERVE BENCH (Not Played)
-6. In Walkover - Opponent team refused to play (instead of unruly behaviour)

 ## Admin: